redox-os/book/src/getting_started/preparing_the_build.md

 Woah!
 You made it so far, all the way to here.
 Congrats!
 Now we gotta build Redox.

-_If you're lazy, and on an Linux computer.
+_If you're lazy, and on a Linux or MacOs computer.
 Well, you're today's winner!
 Just run the bootstrapping script, which does the build preparation for you:_

 ```sh
 $ curl -sf https://raw.githubusercontent.com/redox-os/redox/master/bootstrap.sh -o bootstrap.sh && bash -e bootstrap.sh